axel-clover/office2021/README.md

 # Q: Can I activate on my own?
 Yeah, for sure you can.
 That is why I did not make activation automatic.
 You may skip that and activate on your own.

-Q: The KMS Servers are down, what servers can I use?

-A: Haha, I made KMS servers a while ago.
-A: Here it is: k1.4kash.org k2.codelazy.org k3.linux4kash.com